brenden-DS/Coffee-Shop-Sales-Dashboard/README.md

 # ☕ Coffee Shop Sales Dashboard

 Welcome to the **Coffee Shop Sales Dashboard**!
-This project provides a comprehensive analysis of sales data from our beloved coffee shop, allowing us to visualize key metrics and consumer patterns.
+This project provides a comprehensive analysis of sales data from the famous coffee shop dataset allowing us to visualize key metrics and consumer patterns.

 ## 📊 Features